NITHINSUNKARA18/Sonar-Rock-vs-Mine/README.md

 - R: Rocks
 - M: Mines

-The dataset consists of sonar signal readings, where each feature represents the intensity of sonar returns at different frequencies.
+The dataset consists of sonar signal readings, where each feature represents the intensity of sonar returns at different frequencies

 Features of the Project
 - Data Processing: Reads and processes the sonar dataset.